bitcoin-dot-org/Bitcoin.org/docs/managing-wallets.md

 - Received independent security audit(s)
 - Does not show "received from" Bitcoin addresses in the UI
-- Provides a bug reporting policy on the website
 - Website serving executable code or requiring authentication is included in the [HSTS preload list](https://hstspreload.org/)
 - If user has exclusive access over its private keys: